Skip to Content

 Buffets of Las Vegas

-4. Bacchanal Buffet at Caesar’s Palace
+4. Bacchanal Buffet at Caesars Palace

-With Japanese design, this restaurant offers a sophisticated take on all-you-can-eat buffets, making it a fantastic option for those looking for one of the best buffets of Las Vegas.
+With a Japanese design, this restaurant offers a sophisticated take on all-you-can-eat buffets, making it a fantastic option for those looking for one of the best buffets of Las Vegas.

 There are some great cooked-to-order choices as well as nine different kitchens offering food from around the world.